 The Brahma hen, while not usually considered overly broody, has strong instincts to hatch eggs.
 She also makes an excellent mother to the chicks.

 The Brahma rooster is a strong favorite among all who have known him.
 He is too dignified to be as outgoing as the hens, but he is nevertheless extremely docile and remarkably calm.
-Bad actors can be found among roosters of any breed, but the typical Brahma male is well-mannered.
+Bad actors exist among roosters of any breed, but the typical Brahma male is well-mannered.
 While he does have strong protective instincts, he is highly unlikely to attack without provocation.

 Overall, the Brahma is a hardy, healthy breed that should present no difficulties to the attentive chicken-keeper.
 It tends to thrive from day one and typically hatches quickly with few problems.